 The Rising Therapist

-The Rising Therapist is a 9-month program designed by two clinicians with decades of collective experience that will specifically help newer therapists develop their skills, personal resiliency, and clinical confidence.
+The Rising Therapist is a 9-month program designed by two clinicians with decades of collective experience that will specifically help therapists develop their skills, personal resiliency, and clinical confidence.

-Our program is designed not to teach you any one method, but to equip you with knowledge, skills, and education to continue on the right path in your new career.
+Our program is designed not to teach you any one method, but to equip you with knowledge, skills, and education to continue on the right path in your career.

-The Details (2024-2025)
+The Details (2025-2026)

 One Friday morning (9-1pm) a month for 9 months:

-Cost per 4–hour session: $210
+Cost per 4–hour session: $210.

 Small cohort capped at 10 participants.